Kassy2048/regalia/README.md

 ### Limitations

-Rags 3.x games are not supported.
 Exporting a game in the Rags 3.x designer creates a Silverlight thing instead of a plain JavaScript app.
-Not sure if the exported thing works in Silverlight or not, or how easy it is to install Silverlight these days, but I'm not touching it.
+This cannot be used with regalia.
+A beta support for Rags 3.x games is possible when they are exported using [rags2html](https://github.com/Kassy2048/rags2html) though.

 Just like the desktop Rags player, **saves from one version of a game will not work on other versions**.
 This is because Rags saves are just a copy of the entire game state, so if you load an old Rags save you're basically loading the old version of the game.